 BOOK CLUB

-In this unique online book club going on five years, authors join us to talk about the domestic abuse in their books.
-You don’t need to read the book to join the discussion.
+In this unique online book club going on five years, authors join us to talk about the domestic abuse related in their books.
 Free and open to everyone.

 IRISH AUTHOR SERIES: Put on some green and join us!

-The acclaimed authors of two memoirs and four novels will be Zooming in from Ireland through March to talk with us, read here how the actor and author Gabriel Bryne made that happen! https://www.penbaypilot.com/article/roddy-doyle-author-woman-who-walked-doors-joins-finding-our-voices-book-club-session/264028
+The acclaimed authors of two memoirs and a novel will be Zooming in from Ireland through March to talk with us.
+READ HERE how the actor and author Gabriel Byrne made that happen!

 Solas Nua, the Washington DC-based organization devoted to bringing to US audiences the best in Irish arts, is partnering with us!